Iraq protests resume as political paralysis deepens - France 24

 Protesters say an overhaul of the political system must start with electoral reform.

-Since 2003, elections have used a complicated mix of proportional representation and list voting that favours major parties and the heads of lists.
+Since 2003, a complicated mix of proportional representation and candidate lists has favoured major parties and the heads of those lists.

 Protesters say they want a first-past-the-post system to "guarantee a new generation could enter politics to clean up everything the ruling parties have corrupted," Rahman told AFP.